 5. Reissued on Harmonica Blues Vol. 2 1946-1952 (Fremeaux FA5059).
 Click here for more details from Amazon.com or click here for more details from Amazon.co.uk

-6. Since this article was written more than a decade and a half ago, more details about Rhythm Willie have been unearthed, mostly due to the research of Scott Dirks.
+6. Since this article was written more than a two decades ago, more details about Rhythm Willie have been unearthed, mostly due to the research of Scott Dirks.
 His real name was Willie Hood, he was African American and he died in 1954.
-For more about Willie, read this article.
+For more about Rhythm Willie, read this article.

 |Return to Articles Index||Return to Main Index|